rhidam-music/rhidam/README.md

-# ridham
+# rhidam
-Ridham.
+Rhidam.
 Music for you, by you and yours only.
 No Ads.
 ## ITW Project -
 ### Anant Saxena - 19075006
 ### Anubhav Gupta - 19075012